• Hlab Gold Group Image

 Vasudha Varadarajan

-I am a third-year Ph.D. student working in the areas of natural language processing and the relationships between cognition and language, especially in the context of social media.
-I am particularly interested in understanding the cognitive style of users through their language usage.
-I am also interested in interpretability and explainability of language models, multilingual models for NLP and generalizable language modeling.
+Vasudha is a fourth-year Ph.D. student working in the areas of natural language processing and the relationships between cognition and language, especially in the context of social media.
+She is particularly interested in understanding the cognitive style of users through their language usage.
+She is also interested in interpretability and explainability of language models, multilingual models for NLP and generalizable language modeling.

 Adithya V. Ganesan